Toolkit

 Action

-represents a state or decision point for LLMs during task execution, serving as core nodes in theToolkit
+: Represents a state or decision point for the LLM during task execution and is a core node in theToolkit

 Toolkit

-organizes and manages the directed graph composed of multipleAction
+: Responsible for organizing and managing the directed graph composed of multipleAction

 ToolkitService

 This graph-based Toolkit mechanism offers significant advantages.
-First, it enables context-aware tool recommendations: the system can more precisely recommend available Tools
+First, it enables context-aware tool recommendation: the system can more accurately recommend available Tool

 2.2.
 Toolkit Implementation